14 July Revolution: Building to a crisis

-The coup
+Coup

-Leaders of the 14 July 1958 revolution in Iraq, including Khaled al-Naqshabendi (front row, left), Abd as-Salam Arif (back row, second from left), Abd al-Karim Qasim (back row, third from left) and Muhammad Najib ar-Ruba'i (back row, fifth from left).
+Leaders of the 14 July 1958 revolution in Iraq, including Khaled al-Naqshabendi (front row, left), Abd as-Salam Arif (back row, second from left), Abdul-Karim Qasim (back row, third from left) and Muhammad Najib ar-Ruba'i (back row, fifth from left).
 Also included is Michel Aflaq (front row, first from right).

-On 14 July 1958, a group that identified as the Free Officers, a secret military group led by Brigadier Abd al-Karim Qasim, overthrew the monarchy.
+On 14 July 1958, a group that identified as the Free Officers, a secret military group led by Brigadier Abdul-Karim Qasim, overthrew the monarchy.
 This group was markedly Pan-Arab in character.
 King Faisal II, Prince Abd al-Ilah, and Nuri al-Said were all killed.

 The mutilated corpses of Prince 'Abd al-Ilah of Hejaz (left) and Prime Minister Nuri al-Said (right).
 Arabic text: "Prince 'Abd al-Ilah hung and cut up by shawerma knives, Pasha Nuri al-Said pulled around."

 The Free Officers were inspired by and modelled after the Egyptian Free Officers who overthrew the Egyptian monarchy in 1952.
 They represented all parties and cut across political factions.
 Qasim was a member of the generation that had launched the revolution in Egypt, and had grown up in an era where radicalism and pan-Arabism were circulating in schools, including high schools and military academies.
 As a group, most of the Free Officers were Sunni Arabs who came from a modern middle class.
 The Free Officers were inspired by a number of events in the Middle East the decade before 1952.
 The 1948 war against Israel was an experience that intensified the Egyptian Free Officers' sense of duty.
 They understood their mission as deposing the corrupt regimes that had weakened a unified Arab nation and thrown their countries into distress.
 The success of the Free Officers in overthrowing the Egyptian monarchy and seizing power in 1952 made Nasser a source of inspiration too.